tclvanessa/Hebrew-Model-Character-Identification/README.md

 # Hebrew Model Character Identification Project
 ### Overview
-This project aims to develop a machine learning model for identifying Hebrew characters in images.
+This project, developed by a team of four, aims to create a machine learning model for identifying Hebrew characters in images.
 The model is designed to take images of Hebrew characters as input and classify them into their respective character classes.
 The project includes data preprocessing, model architecture design, training, and evaluation.

 ### Project Structure
 Dataset: The dataset consists of images containing Hebrew characters.
 It is divided into training and testing sets.